JerryDot/Lecture-Notes/Philosophy/Nietzsche/N-L2.md

 ## "Morality" and Morals

 What is it that N is trying to explain?
-NOte that Morality can be distincted in a narrow and wider sense
+Note that Morality can be distincted in a narrow and wider sense

 Wide sense - any recognisable pattern of evaluation of kinds of human being/characters/actions.
 Ie that there is a normative dimension to a view of human beings.
 Many different kinds of substantive moralities in this sense - eg ethical code of mafia different from norms governing a Buddhist community.
 Many different sets of oughts that people can follow; many standards they can meet or fail.
 N recognises many moralities in this sense.
 Much of our action is guided by general normative framework.
 Compare humans to cats - humans can do things that they "should do" but cats just do?
 [Room for criticism here?].
 Cat is governed by regularities or habits that prevent it from peeing indoors.
 This seems inconsistent.
 Unless it is how the being considers their action that is important?